cyber-dojo/commander/README.md

 # **cyberdojo/commander** docker image

-Embedded within cyberdojo/commander are docker and docker-compose, together with its docker-compose.yml.
+Within cyberdojo/commander are docker and docker-compose, together with its docker-compose.yml.